notaz/picodrive/platform/readme.txt

   * Frameskipper was skipping sound processing, what caused some audio desyncs.
 Fixed.
   * Fixed reset not working for some games.
   + New assembly optimized memory handlers for CD (gives at least a few fps).
+    Also re-enabled all optimizations from 0.964 release.
+  + New idle-loop detection code for sub-68k.
+Speeds up at least a few games.

 1.201
   + Added basic cheat support (GameGenie and Genecyst patches).